aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shape/hasimage/_index.md

 linktitle: HasImage
 articleTitle: HasImage
 second_title: Aspose.Words for .NET
-description: Shape HasImage property.
-Returns true if the shape has image bytes or links an image in C#.
+description: Discover if a shape contains image data or links to an image with the HasImage property.
+Enhance your designs effortlessly!
 type: docs
 weight: 90
 url: /net/aspose.words.drawing/shape/hasimage/